es-jliew/es-jliew/README.md

 - Experienced in mobile application development for IoT devices compliance with Bluetooth Low Energy (BLE) standard.
 - Mainly develops native application using Android Studio and Kotlin.
-- Passionate in exploring the latest tech stacks in the Android development scene.
+- Passionate in learning the latest tools for native Android app development.

 <h2> Languages and Tools </h2>